-Order Takers and Dictators
+Order Takers and Order Dictators

 Unfortunately, there are a lot of lawyers who fall into the category of either "order taker" or "dictator."
 Order takers have you do your own diagnosis and write your own prescription.
 Dictators give you a prescription without learning anything about you.
-Neither of them take the time to listen.
+Neither of them takes the time to listen.
 That's just not how our firm works.

 We have spent years developing a process we call The Vision Method.
 It centers around the idea that your planning should be designed according to you, your family, and your vision for the future.
 Your first meeting with our firm--your Vision Meeting--is about getting to know who you are and what you want to achieve.